giantpenguin/Foundation-spa-react_fork/src/frontend/README.md

 - NextAuth.js: [https://next-auth.js.org/configuration/options](https://next-auth.js.org/configuration/options#environment-variables)

 ### 2.4.
 Step 4: Connect to content cloud & synchronize
 Check connectivity with Content Cloud and list the currently avaialble websites, by using the included CLI tool:
 ```bash
 yarn opti-cms website list
 ```
+This will access the CMS api endpoint at **[OPTIMIZELY_DXP_URL]api/episerver/v3.0/site/**

 Take the ID of the website and use that to update the value of `OPTIMIZELY_DXP_SITE_ID` to ensure the build will succeed.

 To update the bindings to the website, so available languages and settings will be correctly reflected in the website.
-This is done using the included CLI
+This is done using the included CLI tool:
-tool:
 ```bash
 yarn opti-cms website export
 ```
+This 'yarn opti-cms website export' command will write json data to **website.cjs** file with information returned from the call to the CMS api endpoint at **[OPTIMIZELY_DXP_URL]api/episerver/v3.0/site/[OPTIMIZELY_DXP_SITE_ID]**

 Finally, run the development server: